cmrfrd/Gaz/README.md

 Instructions
 ---------------------

 Currently there are 2 ways to use Tetris with Gaz.

-1. Normal Tetris
+1. Normal Tetris.

-...
-By running ```python tetris.py``` you can play normal tetris as Alexey Pajitnov intended ...
+    By running ```python tetris.py``` you can play normal tetris as Alexey Pajitnov intended.

-...
-Controls are
-...
+        Controls:
         LEFT ARROW - moves piece left
-...
         RIGHT ARROW - moves piece right
-...
         DOWN ARROW - moves piece down
-...
         UP ARROW - rotates piece clockwise
-...
         LEFT SHIFT - Gaz takes over
-...
         ESC - ends the game

 2. Playing with Gaz

-...
-By running ```python tetris.py -gaz``` Gaz will automatically start playing tetris using her greedy algorithm ... running ```python tetris.py -gaz -knn``` Gaz will automatically start playing tetris utilizing the k nearest neighbors algorithm with a prebuilt model
+    By running ```python tetris.py -gaz``` Gaz will automatically start playing tetris using her greedy algorithm.

+    By running ```python tetris.py -gaz -knn``` Gaz will automatically start playing tetris utilizing the k nearest neighbors algorithm with a prebuilt model.

-... ..* Advanced Usage
+    Advanced Usage:
-... ...

     By running ```python metric_tetris.py``` you can have Gaz play multiple games at once over many games.